r4xjs/spring4shell-scanner/readme.md

 # spring4shell\_scanner

-Network scanner based on Tokio async runtime for detecting spring4shell vulnerability.
-Currently it supports GET and POST request.
+Network scanner based on Tokio async runtime for detecting the spring4shell vulnerability (CVE-2022-22965).
+Currently GET and POST request are checked.
-The scanner will read target endpoints from stdin and takes an optional number of tasks via cli parameter (default is 10).
+The scanner will read target endpoints from stdin and takes the optional number of tasks via cli parameter (default is 10).

-The detection is based on the method posted by RandoriAttack:
+The detection method is based on the curl command posted by RandoriAttack:

 - https://twitter.com/RandoriAttack/status/1509298490106593283